medialab/xan/docs/cmd/from.md

     --path <path>          Convert nested object found at path instead of root object.
 This path must be given as a getter using the expression language.
 For instance "data" or "_.nodes[0].metadata".
+    --model <json>         Pass a dummy JSON object that will be used as the extraction "model".
+                           Can be useful to avoid the need for sampling and/or restrict the extracted paths in the resulting output.

 Text lines & raw options:
     -c, --column <name>    Name of the column to create.
 Will default to "line" with -f=txt